Dr Adrian Lock

 Adrian leads the research and development of the parametrization of the atmospheric boundary layer.

-Adrian manages the boundary layer and surface processes team, which is part of Atmospheric Process and Parametrizations.
+Adrian manages the boundary layer and surface processes team, which is part of Atmospheric Processes and Parametrizations.
 The team focuses on improving our understanding of all processes related to the atmospheric boundary layer and its interaction with the surface, to improve their representation in weather forecasts and climate simulations.

 Currently, Adrian is developing improvements to the representation of turbulence in boundary layer clouds, with a particular emphasis on understanding the factors influencing when cumulus spreads into stratocumulus.
 Partly connected to this he is working with GCSS and CFMIP to improve understanding of cloud responses under climate change.
 He is also comparing Unified Model simulations of stratocumulus clouds with detailed observations in the south-east Pacific from the VOCALS campaign, to understand and improve the representation of mesoscale (tens to hundreds of kilometres) horizontal structures in stratocumulus clouds.